oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 #### get_subresource

-**Get_subresource** retrieves the campaign record which a specific marketing activity record is assigned to.
+Retrieve the campaign record which a specific marketing activity record is assigned to.

 #### get_relationship

-**Get_relationship** retrieves the ID of the campaign record which a specific marketing activity record is assigned to.
+Retrieve the ID of the campaign record which a specific marketing activity record is assigned to.

 #### update_relationship

-**Update_relationship** replaces the campaign which a specific marketing activity record is assigned to.
+Replace the campaign which a specific marketing activity record is assigned to.

 {@request:json_api}
 Example: